Modern Flat Roof Home Designs

 Modern design isn’t all about extravagance.
 It celebrates the beauty of simple things like stone, wood and metal.
 The designs are not only refined, but also have a practical purpose.
 Modern homes put the simple concept of form serving function at the forefront of design.

 Second is the added height a flat roof gives you.
 NJ has a strict height restriction which dictates a maximum allowable building height to the mean, or mid point, of the roof.
-Let’s say it’s 45′.
-With a traditional peaked a-frame roof that would put the top floor ceiling at around 38′.
-With a flat roof the top floor ceiling can be pushed all the way up to 44′.
-This allows 1 ft’ for the ceiling beams.
-That’s an additional 6 ft. of ceiling height you can split among each floor of the home.
+Since a modern home doesn’t have a mean you can push the roof higher than a traditionally built home.
+This translates into additional ceiling height for each floor.
+At the expense of losing the attic of course.

 Modern home designs sell quickly and for top dollar.
 That’s a well documented fact you can look up elsewhere online or discuss with your realtor.
 What we’re talking about here is the use of the flat roof as a deck.
 Think about it.
 If you use the entire roof as a deck your adding an additional full floor of usable space.